Why should engineers read more fiction?

 9 – Rest and Relaxation – Lost in Translation

-Some people look for an ‘easy-read’ on holiday, nothing too taxing, a feel-good romance or cosy crime mystery; others love a thrilling page turner, an action-packed race against time.
-There are those in need of mental stimulation, saving the densest books for when they have time to savour the subtleties of that missing letter e, and those who revel in contrast – solving crimes in freezing Scandinavia from a sun lounger on the beach, sweltering through a Louisiana swamp each night after a day’s skiing, or empathising with the homeless from the hammock of a second home.
+Some of us look for an ‘easy-read’, nothing too taxing, a feel-good romance or cosy crime mystery; others love a thrilling page turner, an action-packed race against time.
+There are those in need of mental stimulation, saving the densest books for when they have time to savour the subtleties of that missing letter e, and those who revel in contrast – solving crimes in freezing Scandinavia from a sun lounger on the beach or sweltering through a Louisiana swamp each night after a day’s skiing.

 Suggesting holiday books that will work for a complete stranger is nigh on impossible, so I will limit myself to a couple of observations: quality and variety.